Ever wanted to go to Ireland for St. Patrick’s Day? Here’s what you need to know to celebrate the holiday in Dublin, from my own experience.

 Ruins of the Ancient East: Longcrew Cairns – ancient tombs and a fascinating megalithic monument that’s over 6000 years old.
 (Plus, beautiful views of rural Ireland.)

 It’s always been curious to me why or how we celebrate being Irish so intensely worldwide, particularly in the United States.
 It’s quite amazing, really, the way come mid-March we all turn into Irishmen/women.
 With some of the celebrations I’ve seen in America, I had long wondered with curiosity what it would be like to take the day to the next level…to its homeland.

 And while I certainly enjoyed my fair share of Guinness and Irish whiskey, green gear, and Irish flags the day of, what stood out to me most was unexpected.

 Instead of partiers stumbling home, I found families gathering and artistic expression in the streets.
 In the place of leprechaun decor, I found stone castles and green country hills.
 And beside historic buildings and an iconic literary legacy you can find a blossoming, vibrant, modern European city.
 What I loved most about St. Patrick’s Day in Ireland had very little to do with the image of it I had in my head.

-I went for the beer and joviality, but found the Ireland I had surely missed on my first visit.
+I went for the beer and joviality, and a little bit of March madness, but found the Ireland I had surely missed on my first visit.
 Just as there is (much) more to the United States than Las Vegas, there’s a lot of heart, history, and culture beyond the shamrock in Dublin, especially during St. Paddy’s.

 Though I’ll admit…it was still pretty fun to wear flashing wear shamrock glasses for the day.